-Washroom facilities for staff must be properly stocked for good hygiene and have adequate supplies of soap, water and toilet paper.
+Washroom must be properly stocked for good hygiene and have adequate supplies of soap, water and toilet paper.
 These must be kept clean, properly stocked and in good working order.
-Supplies of alcohol-based hand sanitiser should be provided around the centre, where possible.
+Supplies of alcohol-based hand sanitiser should be provided, where possible.